Ductwork Installation in Alamo Heights & San Antonio, TX

 How much you spend on installing new ductwork depends greatly on the size of your home and whether changes need to be made to the existing system or layout.
-For this reason, ductwork installation can cost anywhere from $3 to $39 per lean foot, including materials and labor.
+That’s why ductwork installation can cost anywhere from $3 to $39 per lean foot, including materials and labor.

 Can I install my own ductwork?

 Good duct design minimizes the force needed to push air to each room of your house, and it also makes sure relatively similar amounts of air reach each room so some rooms don’t end up with drastically different temperatures.
 In short: Maybe you can, but you shouldn’t.
 Leave this one to the pros!

 How long does it take to install ductwork?

 That depends on the amount of work required and who’s performing it.
-When professional installers handle ductwork installation, the typical job takes from one to two days.
+When professional installers handle ductwork installation, the typical job takes one to two days.
 The more accessible the areas are where the ductwork will be installed, the less time the job should take.

 Is flex duct better than hard duct?

 Installed correctly, both types of ductwork are acceptable solutions.
 Most experts agree metal ductwork is ideal for building entire HVAC systems.
 Metal ductwork is also more durable than flexible ductwork because it holds its shape and can’t be crushed.

 How often should you replace ductwork?

-The life span of your ductwork will depend in large part upon how you’ve used it, what measures you’ve taken to maintain it, and the environment you’re using it in, but there are limits to even the best care you can give your ducts.
+The life span of your ductwork will depend largely on how you’ve used it, what measures you’ve taken to maintain it, and the environment you’re using it in, but there are limits to even the best care you can give your ducts.

 How do you know if you need new ductwork?

 Short of that, you’ll want to look for signs of leaky ducts, frequent blockages or obstructions, poor air balancing (rooms ending up too hot or too cold), unusually high utility bills, and similar signs that your ducts are forcing your HVAC systems to work harder for worse results.

 Should I clean or replace my air ducts?

 Regular attention for your ducts, like regular maintenance for your HVAC systems, will keep them working better for longer — though no amount of maintenance can put off replacement forever.

 Do you need to replace ductwork when replacing AC?

-It may be a good time to go ahead and upgrade your ducts if they’re at all old, and you may need new ducts to make maximum use of your new AC or because of other factors, but simply replacing your AC doesn’t necessarily mean replacing all of your ducts.
+It may be a good time to also upgrade your ducts if they’re old, and you may need new ducts to make maximum use of your new AC or because of other factors, but simply replacing your AC doesn’t necessarily mean replacing all your ducts.